usgs/geomag-algorithms/docs/algorithms/Adjusted.md

 USGS observatories, this is aligned with the average magnetic north vector and downward, with the final axis completes a right-handed 3-dimensional coordinate system (roughly eastward).
-This is often referred to as HEZ coordinates, but for the remainder of this document we will refer to it as heZ, to avoid confusion with more traditional definitions of H and E(==Y).
+This is often referred to as HEZ coordinates, but for the remainder of this document we will refer to it as hez, to avoid confusion with more traditional definitions of H and E(==Y).

-> Note: this library internally refers to the `heZ` coordinate system as "obs",
-> short for observatory.

-The purpose of this document then is to provide a mathematical and algorithmic description of how one converts data measured in heZ coordinates to true HDZ, and finally to XYZ.
+The purpose of this document then is to provide a mathematical and algorithmic description of how one converts data measured in hez coordinates to to sensor-aligned HDz (ordinates), measures/computes absolutes as (F+pier_correction,D,I), where I is inclination, converts to HDZ at the pier, subtracts the absolute HDZ from the ordinate HDz to arrive at baselines.
+Baselines are measured once or twice a week, but the vector difference is applied currently to minutes data in quasi-definitive and definitive data processing.

+The data is processed by
+adding the baselines delta H, delta D, and delta Z, to the HDz coordinates (obtained by simple trigonometry) of the vector magnetometer, to obtain north - east - down aligned HDZ at the absolutes pier, then the final HDZ are converted to XYZ by simple trigonometry.

+Adjusted Phase 1 maps from hez coordinates, arbitrarily oriented, to  XYZ coordinates, oriented North - East - Down (subject leveling and surveying error at the pier) with a linear, affine transformation of the form:

+- [X,Y,Z] = [M] * [H,E,Z]

 ## Math and Theory